Fiat issuance. Money substitutes -> Money aggregates

 Money multiplier = 1 / 0.10 = 10

 Total amount of near-money = 100 * 10 = 1000$.

 The banks’ near-money creation process is sometimes called “money creation process”.
 But, the real money creation process is executed by the Central Bank.
 The near-money creation process is executed by commercial banks.
 This is why near-money is also called bank money.

-Consumer prices are in close relation to the total amount of bank money while not much related to state money, because retail fiat savings are mostly in the form of bank money.
+Consumer prices are more sensitive in short-term to changes in the total amount of bank money than to state money.